Azure/azure-iot-sdks/doc/iotcertification/iot_certification_port_c_libraries_other_platforms/iot_certification_port_c_libraries_other_platforms.md

 <a name="Step_3_2_1"/>
 ### 3.2.1 Send Device Events to IoT Hub

-1. Launch the Device Explorer as explained in [Step 2](#Step_2) and navigate to **Data** tab.
+1. Launch the DeviceExplorer as explained in [Step 2](#Step_2) and navigate to **Data** tab.
 Select the device name you created from the drop-down list of device IDs and click **Monitor** button.

     ![DeviceExplorer\_Monitor](images/3_2_1_01.png)

-2. Device Explorer is now monitoring data sent from the selected device to the IoT Hub.
+2. DeviceExplorer is now monitoring data sent from the selected device to the IoT Hub.

 3. Use simple sample created after porting client libraries to send device events to IoT Hub.